Deaths reported to a Coroner

 The Royal College of Pathologists recommends that tissue blocks and slides form part of the medical pathology records and that they should be retained in case they need to be reviewed at a later time.
 If they are retained, access to them will be strictly controlled and they will not be used for any purpose without permission of the next of kin.

 The family can request:

-- the release of the tissue blocks and slides, and if the Coroner agrees, they can choose for the blocks, slides, and samples for genetic testing to be retained for future use – for example, the wellbeing of future persons (including family members), education and training of health care professionals or research approved by an ethics committee if suitable
+- the release of the tissue blocks and slides, and if the Coroner agrees, they can choose for the blocks, slides, and samples for genetic testing to be retained for future use – for example, the wellbeing of future people (including family members), education and training of health care professionals or research approved by an ethics committee if suitable

 - for the tissue blocks and slides to be returned through the funeral director

-If the family's choice is to have the organs and tissues collected by a funeral director, it will be the family’s responsibility to make the appropriate arrangements for a separate cremation or burial of the organs and tissues.
+If the family's choice is to have the organs and tissues collected by a funeral director, it will be the family’s responsibility to make the suitable arrangements for a separate cremation or burial of the organs and tissues.
 This means it may not be possible to have the case more fully reviewed or to seek a second opinion at a later date.
-If collection does not take place within three months of contact, the hospital will inform the Coroner’s Liaison Officer who will clarify arrangements with the family.
+If collection does not take place within three months of contact, the hospital will tell the Coroner’s Liaison Officer who will clarify arrangements with the family.

 Returning the body

 The body will be prepared by the mortuary staff and then released to an undertaker who can make arrangements for family and relatives to view the body.
 Normally any incisions (cuts) that have been made during the post-mortem examination will not be visible.
 The funeral director will be able to tell you if there are any visible signs of the examination before you view the body.